Campus Commitment & Policy

-All members of the GW community have a responsibility in fostering our shared good health and well-being and engaging in behavior that continues the progress toward a post-pandemic environment.
+All members of the GW community have a responsibility in fostering our shared good health and well-being and engaging in behavior that aids in the prevention, infection control, and mitigation of the COVID-19 disease.
 To that end, as a member of GW’s community, I commit to take the following steps within my power to protect myself and others from the harmful effects and spread of COVID-19.
 This is my commitment to:

 Care for Myself

 - I will monitor myself for symptoms of COVID-19 and seek appropriate medical attention.

 - I will engage, as I am able, in routine hygiene practices such as washing my hands regularly with soap and water, using hand sanitizer, and other measures to promote routine cleanliness.